Jienniers/Text-Editor/README.md

 # Text Editor

-> A lightweight text editor built in C# with multiple built-in tools and customization options.
+ A lightweight text editor built in C# with multiple built-in tools and customization options.

+> ⚠️ **Project Status: Not Actively Maintained**
+> This repository contains an older project that is no longer being updated.
+> The codebase is functional but may include bugs or outdated practices.
+> It remains public for reference and historical purposes.

 ## Table of Contents